TijmenUU/smarttalesii/README.md

 Should build on Linux too, as there are no platform specific libraries or APIs used.
 However, this has not been tested yet.

 ## Branches
 - master: the most recent stable version of the game.
-It may miss some upcoming features, but it should build with no problems.
+It may miss some upcoming features, but it should build no problems on *Windows*.
+See the branch *linux* for building a stable linux compatible binary.
 - GameplayEvaluation: the first basic prototype of the game, for testing the fundamental game mechanics.
-- linux: experimental branch with a working makefile.
-However, the generated executable has permission problems or uses a wrong directory / file lookup.
-It cannot load fonts because it cannot find them.
+- linux: branch with a version that is stable on Linux.
+The makefile on the master branch is not guarranteed to work, but build from this branch should work no problem.
+May be severely outdated (see commits).
+Feel free to try your luck with the master branch + makefile in that case.

 ## Releases
 Check the [releases](https://github.com/TijmenUU/smarttalesii/releases) for binaries if you cannot or do not want to build it yourself.